pylipp/financeager/README.md

 - [ ] use logging module instead of print
 - [ ] omit year with `-d` option
 - [x] drop PyQt dependency for schematics package
+- [ ] experiment with urwid for building TUI

 PERSONAL NOTE
 -------------